-This recipe for bacon wrapped stuffed chicken breast with roasted potatoes and zucchini is a quick and easy one pan meal that’s sure to please any crowd!
-The chicken is stuffed with a an incredible combination of three cheeses, garlic and herbs.
+This recipe for bacon wrapped stuffed chicken breast with roasted potatoes is a quick and easy one pan meal that’s sure to please any crowd!
+The chicken is stuffed with an incredible combination of three cheeses, garlic and herbs.

-As you already know, I’m a big fan of one pot and one pan meals.
+As you already know, I’m a big fan of one pot and one pan meals like my Greek meatballs with lemon dill rice and my maple Dijon chicken with potatoes and carrots.
 While those type of meals are awesome in almost every way, it can sometimes be difficult to create one pot meals with boneless chicken breasts because the meat can get dry while you’re waiting for the other components of the meal to cook.
 This bacon wrapped stuffed chicken breast is the solution to the dry meat issue.
 The creamy three cheese filling provides plenty of flavor and moisture on the inside of the chicken and the bacon on the outside keeps the chicken from drying out.
 Everyone in my family cleaned their plates when I served this meal!

 Have you ever stuffed a chicken breast before?
 It’s actually quite easy.
-The first step is to cut a slit along the side of the chicken breast to create a pocket to hold the stuffing, here’s an instructional video.
-The filling for this chicken is a mixture of cheddar, mozzarella and cream cheeses, along with a little garlic and parsley.
+The first step is to cut a slit along the side of the chicken breast with a small, sharp knife to create a pocket to hold the stuffing.
 You can either use a spoon to fill the chicken or put the filling into a large plastic bag and snip the tip to create a makeshift pastry bag to squeeze the filling into the chicken.
-Make sure to seal your chicken back up with toothpicks after you’ve added the filling and take caution to remove all the toothpicks before serving!
-The bacon wrapped stuffed chicken breast goes on a sheet pan with potatoes and zucchini for a complete meal.
-I add the zucchini closer to the end of the baking time so that it doesn’t get mushy.
+After your chicken is stuffed, tightly wrap it in bacon so that minimal stuffing will leak out during the baking process.
+Place the chicken breasts on a pan along with some potatoes, then bake the until the chicken is cooked through, bacon is crispy and potatoes are tender.
+Add a sprinkle of parsley, then serve and enjoy.

-A little bit of the stuffing may leak out during the cooking process – that’s normal and will just add more flavor to those potatoes and veggies that are already roasting away in the bacon drippings!
-These bacon wrapped chicken breasts may be slightly more work than putting a regular old chicken breast in a pan to cook it, but it’s definitely worth the extra effort.
+- A little bit of the stuffing may leak out during the cooking process – that’s normal and will just add more flavor to those potatoes that are already roasting away in the bacon drippings!

 My picky eaters keep requesting this bacon wrapped stuffed chicken breast, that’s how you know it’s a good one!
 I love that everything cooks together on one pan for less dishes, and who could ever say no to all that bacon and cheese?!